Planning Your Visit

 Accessibility

-A digital guide is available to anyone who wishes to view the contents of the house.
-The Self Guided Tour is available in three languages (Spanish, Portuguese, and English)
+A digital guide is available to anyone who wishes to view the contents of the historic house.
+The digital guide provides photos and audio descriptions of the exhibitions throughout the museum.
+It is free and accessed by QR code once on site.

 Hours and Admission